digitalbreed/jquery.fbmessenger/README.md

 **You're getting the error `Must call start before sending messages`**:

 This happens if you add events like text messages without having called `start` before; that way, the text would never be displayed.
 You'll often see this happening when you accidentially forget to add a `delay` option to a call when you script a chain of events for your demo.

+## Help wanted

+If you're interested in helping jQuery.fbMessenger, please [correct existing translations or add new locales](src/js/jquery.fbmessenger.js#L44).
+If you're unfamiliar with GitHub pull requests, feel free to send an update via email to `matt@botpreview.com`.

 ## Credits